cortex-js/compute-engine/src/README.md

 ```

 **Numbers**, **symbols**, **strings** and **functions** can be expressed either
-as an object literal with a `"num"`, `"str"`, `"sym"` or `"fn"` key,
+as an object literal with a `"num"` `"str"` `"sym"` or `"fn"` key,
-respectively, or as a short-hand notation using a JSON number, string or array.
+respectively, or as a shorthand notation using a JSON number, string or array.

-**Dictionaries** do not have a short-hand notation and are always expressed as
+**Dictionaries** do not have a shorthand notation and are always expressed as
 an object literal with a `"dict"` key.

-The short-hand notation is more concise and easier to read, but cannot include
+The shorthand notation is more concise and easier to read, but cannot include
 metadata properties.

 ## Numbers